divio/divio-cloud-docs/reference/divio-app.rst

    :alt: 'Divio app Dashboard launcher'
    :width: 472

-Return to list of projects; open the project Dashboard in the Control Panel (equivalent to: ``divio project dashboard``).
+Return to list of projects; open the project Dashboard in the Control Panel (equivalent to ``divio project dashboard``).